wilsonhsu98/serverless-survey-forms/README.md

 * serverless-cors-plugin 0.4.1
 * serverless-client-s3 2.0.0

-The Vagrant file could save your time to prepare environemnt if you would like to leverage.
+To prevent from poluting your local environment, you may leverage the Vagrant file to isolate your development environment.

-## Installation
+##Installation

 The steps below can be taken to install the project and initialize it.